ContextLab/CDL-tutorials/packages/example_package/README.md

 ## Basic structure of a project
 The basic structure for a CDL Python package looks like this:
 ```
+# essentials
 README.md                          # documentation about the package
 LICENSE                            # license file (typically MIT)
 CONTRIBUTING.md                    # file containing instructions for contributing
 setup.py                           # python package config file
 requirements.txt                   # text file containing software dependencies

-<name of package>/__init__.py      # file indicating that this folder is a module
-<name of package>/core.py          # file containing essential code
-<name of package>/helpers.py       # file containing helper functions
+# documentation
 docs/conf.py                       # file for configuring documentation with sphinx
 docs/index.rst                     # file to generate index.html on doc website
 docs/api.rst                       # file to specify API on doc website
 docs/tutorial/notebook.ipynb       # file to specify API on doc website
 docs/tutorial/tools/nb_to_doc.py   # file to specify API on doc website

+# tests
 tests/test_basic.py                # basic tests for package
 tests/test_advanced.py             # more advanced tests

+# code
+<name of package>/__init__.py      # file indicating that this folder is a module
+<name of package>/core.py          # file containing essential code
+<name of package>/helpers.py       # file containing helper functions
 ```
-These are the minimum files needed to create a CDL python package. \
-Below we'll go into more depth on each of these components
+These are the minimum files needed to create a CDL python package.
+We'll go into more depth on each of these components.

+## The essentials
+Below is a list of (important) files required for a CDL-approved python package.

 ### README.md
 While often tedious to create, this is one of the most important files in a software project.
 It provides a roadmap for users to install, utilize and contribute to your project.
 Even the best code without proper documentation is effectively useless.
 A CDL-approved README should contain the following information: